 Portfolio composition along the frontier.
 Small gamma concentrates the budget in a few assets; large gamma spreads it out — diversification, made visible.

-The left-most bar (greedy, low \(\gamma\)) leans on one or two names; as \(\gamma\) grows the bars fragment into the full palette.
+The left-most bar (greedy, low \(\gamma\)) leans on one or two names; as \(\gamma\) grows the weight spreads across a broader, more defensive set of names.
 That shift is the efficient frontier, seen from the portfolio’s side.

 9.4 A different risk measure: CVaR